HeyTomCat/ProgramLangs/langs/ama/spec.md

-# ⚠️!SPECIFICATION NOT YET COMPLETE!⚠️
+# ⚠️SPECIFICATION NOT YET COMPLETE⚠️
 # Specification for AMA
 ## Contents of this specification
 -[Contents of this specification](#contents-of-this-specification)